IStranger/yii2-resource-smart-load/README.md

 ```
 Note: will be disabled only ```'yii.gridView.js'```, because restriction by type has higher priority than $resourceList.

-#### Disable load of JS inline blocks and JS, which already exist on client:
+#### Disable load of JS inline blocks and JS files, which already exist on client:

 ```php
 $view->getRSmartLoad()->disableLoadedResources(['*'], [